Chapter Six - US Securities Exchange - pink herring

 Had the arbitrator and the COT claimants been aware before they signed their individual arbitration agreements that such a device would be secretly screening arbitration-related documents during the process they were involved with, there would never have been an arbitration because Telstra would have had an advantage over every single claimant's claims they were defending.
 Arbitrations are supposed to be transparent and beyond reproach.
 The COT case arbitrations were nothing but a sham to protect a government-owned asset.

 As recently as March 2018, compensation was being paid out in Britain to the victims of this hacking scandal see Mirror Group settles phone-hacking claims with undisclosed damages).
 All of those victims are entitled to compensation because their lives will never be the same again.
-The uneasy feeling whenever they pick up the phone as they wonder ‘Is someone else listening in?’, ‘Does someone else now know that I am going away for the weekend?’
-Those memories for those British victims will never go away.
+The uneasy feeling whenever they pick up the phone as they wonder, ‘Is someone else listening in?’, ‘Does someone else now know that I am going away for the weekend?’
+Those memories of those British victims will never go away.
 I know.

-Between June 2011 and June 2012, I sent a number of letters to the Hon Robert Clark, Victorian attorney-general, regarding the prolonged, unauthorised interception of Graham Schorer’s and my faxes during and after our arbitrations.
+Between June 2011 and June 2012, I sent several letters to the Hon Robert Clark, Victorian attorney-general, regarding the prolonged, unauthorised interception of Graham Schorer’s and my faxes during and after our arbitrations.
 Three replies (dated 12 October 2011, 23 March 2012 and 2 July 2012) are in Main Evidence File No 10.
 Each response, all headed Interception of facsimiles, stipulated that the Department of Justice cannot investigate interception of faxes, even though I provided documented proof of:

 On the covering page of a joint 10-page letter dated 11 July 2011 to the Hon Robert McClelland, federal attorney-general and the Hon Robert Clark, Victorian attorney-general, I note: